BMW 6 Series (E24): Development and production

-Production started in January 1976 with the 630CS and 633CSi in February 1976.
+Production of the 633CSi started in January 1976 with the carburetted 630CS following in February 1976.
 A total of 86,216 cars were built prior to production ending in April 1989.

 Originally the bodies were manufactured by Karmann, but production was later taken in-house to the BMW Group Plant Dingolfing.
 Early series one E24s in original condition are now quite rare, particularly Karmann assembled cars (look for the Karmann build plate in the left door frame) produced before August 1977.